 For MSI installations, Hub creates a dedicated service user account with the name JetBrainsHub during installation.
 By default, this account only has access to the Hub installation and home directories.

 If you change the user account that runs the Windows service, this account should have limited access as well.

 For ZIP and JAR installations, the Hub service is run by the user who enters the command to start the application.
 This should be a user account that was created specifically to run Hub.
 Limit the access rights that are available to this account at the operating system level to protect critical parts of the system.
 This should be a non-privileged user that only has access to the Hub installation and home directories.

 Encrypt your Data

-Hub stores passwords in the database as hash values.
-Passwords are hashed using the SHA-1 cryptographic hash function.
+Hub stores passwords in the database as salted hashes.
+Each user's password is hashed with a different, randomized salt.
+The salted passwords are hashed using the SHA-256 cryptographic hash function.